 Section 8.1.
 Trustee Compensation and Expenses.
-Trustee shall be entitled to such compensation and fees for its services under this Agreement as shall be agreed upon from time to time with the Corporation.
-Likewise, the Corporation shall reimburse the Trustee for any expenses incurred by it, including, but not limited to, all proper charges and disbursements of the Trustee, and reasonable fees for legal services rendered to Trustee (whether or not rendered in connection with a judicial or proceeding).
-Such compensation, administrative reimbursement shall be paid to the Trustee pursuant to the terms set forth at Section 8.2 hereof.
-The Trustee's entitlement to compensation, fees or reimbursement hereunder shall not affected by the resignation or removal of the Trustee or the termination of the Trust.
+The Trustee shall be entitled to such compensation and fees for its services under this Agreement as shall be agreed upon from time to time with the Corporation.
+Likewise, the Corporation shall reimburse the Trustee for any expenses incurred by it, including, but not limited to, all proper charges and disbursements of the Trustee, and reasonable fees for legal services rendered to the Trustee (whether or not rendered in connection with a judicial or proceeding).
+Such compensation, administrative fees and reimbursement shall be paid to the Trustee pursuant to the terms set forth at Section 8.2 hereof.
+The Trustee's entitlement to compensation, fees or reimbursement hereunder shall not be affected by the resignation or removal of the Trustee or the termination of the Trust.

 Expense Account.
 The Corporation may from Section 8.2. time to time make contributions to the Fund to be held in an Expense Account and to be utilized to pay the compensation, fees and expenses of the Trustee and the Committee and other expenses of the Trust.
 To the extent that there are monies in the Expense Account, the Trustee shall utilize such Expense Account for payment of the compensation, fees and expenses of the Trustee and the Committee, for payment of the indemnities referred to in Sections 8.4 and 10.3 hereof, and for other expenses of the Trust, and, in the absence of sufficient monies, shall seek reimbursement from the Corporation.
-In the event that the Corporation shall fail or refuse to make such reimbursement within sixty (60) days of demand, the Trustee may satisfy such obligations out of the other assets of the Fund in such manner as the Trustee deems to be reasonable in the circumstances, taking into $% \left(1\right) =\left(1\right) \left(1\right) =\left(1\right) \left(1\right$ to make distributions to Participants (or the Beneficiaries thereof), and such other factors as the Trustee deems relevant.
-If the Trustee satisfies any obligations of the Corporation to pay fees and expenses from other Fund assets, the Corporation shall immediately upon demand by the Trustee deposit into the Trust an amount of cash equal to the amount paid from such Fund assets if, at that time, the Trustee could not replace assets with a cash amount equal to the liquidation value of such If such funds are not deposited within sixty (60) days of such demand, the Trustee may, in its sole and absolute discretion, commence legal action against the Corporation for recovery of the amount paid out of the Fund.
-Notwithstanding anything herein to the contrary, no amount held in the Expense Account shall be used for purposes other than paying the 17
+In the event that the Corporation shall fail or refuse to make such reimbursement within sixty (60) days of demand, the Trustee may satisfy such obligations out of the other assets of the Fund in such manner as the Trustee deems to be reasonable in the circumstances, taking into account the amount of liquid assets, the anticipated needs to make distributions to Participants (or the Beneficiaries thereof), and such other factors as the Trustee deems relevant.
+If the Trustee satisfies any obligations of the Corporation to pay fees and expenses from other Fund assets, the Corporation shall immediately upon demand by the Trustee deposit into the Trust an amount of cash equal to the amount paid from such Fund assets if, at that time, the Trustee could not replace such assets with a cash amount equal to the liquidation value of such assets.
+If such funds are not deposited within sixty (60) days of such demand, the Trustee may, in its sole and absolute discretion, commence legal action against the Corporation for recovery of the amount paid out of the Fund.
+Notwithstanding anything herein to the contrary, no amount held in the Expense Account shall be used for purposes other than paying the compensation, fees and expenses of the Trustee and the Committee and other expenses of the Trust, and shall not be distributed to or for the benefit of the Participants (or the Beneficiaries thereof).